 - Apply the principles of building design and construction for fire safety

 - Apply the principles of fire behaviour to high risk buildings

 - Engage residents, communities and users of buildings with professionalism

 - Understand the legal framework for Building Safety

-This course is designed for construction professionals moving into the new key duty holder role of Building Safety Manager.
+This course is designed for construction professionals moving into roles dedicated to Building Safety.
 It is for leaders who require the knowledge and skills to manage the wider holistic whole building obligations for occupiers’ safety and health, including fire and structural safety.

 Each unit will deliver the content using the following resources in order to give a rich and informative experience:

 - Accessing the live webinar sessions during the course require delegates to register using teams

 There are six units for the CIOB Level 6 Diploma in Building Safety Management: